nesrinvuralgedik/core-spring-labmodules/README.md

        When the `spring-boot-starter-jdbc` dependency is included, Spring Boot scans the classpath for JDBC drivers and automatically configures a `DataSource` bean based on properties defined in the `application.properties` file.
        2) **Default Configuration:** If we do not provide a specific `DataSource` configuration in the `application.properties`, Spring Boot will use its default settings to create a `DataSource`.
        This includes defaults for in-memory databases like `H2, HSQLDB, or Derby`.
-       3) **Property Configuration:** In a typical Spring Boot application, you would specify the database connection details in the `application.properties` file.
+       3) **Property Configuration:** In a typical Spring Boot application, we would specify the database connection details in the `application.properties` file.
        4) **Dependency Injection:** Once the `DataSource` bean is created and configured, Spring Boot injects it into the `JdbcTemplate`.
        This is done automatically by Spring Boot's dependency injection mechanism.
        The `JdbcTemplate` bean is created by Spring Boot and is injected wherever it is required (like in our `CommandLineRunner` bean in the `JdbcBootApplication` class).